LucaPanz97/Nonparametric_Statistics_Project/README.md

 The goal of this project is developing a model to predict and explain the price of houses in King County, Washington, following a nonparametric approach.

 The work is carried out in this way:
-1. Preprocessing and outlier detection through bagplots based on the Tukey depth
+1. Preprocessing and outlier detection through bagplots based on Tukey depth
 2. Testing the significance of some covariates on price by permutational T and permutational ANOVA
 3. Fitting nonparametric regression models such as GAMs with splines and robust regression models